zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

     ... user = zope
     ... ''' % globals())

-Here we've added a deployment section, myapp-run, and added a deployment option to our instance part telling the instance recipe to use the deployment.
+Here we've added a deployment section, myapp-deployment, and added a deployment option to our instance part telling the instance recipe to use the deployment.
 If we rerun the buildout: